 While these health concerns can be severe, they are often treatable with medication or surgery.
 It is important to consult with your veterinarian if you notice any changes in your Frenchie Poodle mix’s health.

 If you consider adding a Frenchie Poodle mix to your family, be sure to do your research first.
-This is a wonderful breed, but they come with their own set of potential health problems like all breeds.
-By knowing what to look for, you can help keep your Frenchie Poodle mix healthy and happy for many years to come.
+This is a wonderful breed, but they come with their own set of potential health problems, like all breeds.
+Knowing what to look for can help keep your Frenchie Poodle mix healthy and happy for many years to come.

 Also, ensure you ask for parent breed health clearance before purchasing a Frenchie Poodle mix puppy to help ensure you are getting a healthy dog.

 Health clearances are certificates or tests that show a dog has been evaluated for and cleared of a particular condition.